Square-tiled tori: Introduction

-There is a remarkable coincidence in relation to deviations from the mean order here and in \cite[Prop.~1.5]{HL}: the number of $n$-square-tiled surfaces in $\H(2)$ for prime $n$ is asymptotically $1/\zeta(4)$ times the mean order of the number of $n$-square-tiled surfaces in $\H(2)$.
+Note a numerical coincidence in relation to deviations from the mean order here and in \cite[Proposition~1.5]{Hubert-Lelievre}: \textit{the number of $n$-square-tiled surfaces in $\H(2)$ for prime $n$ is asymptotically $1/\zeta(4)$ times the average order of the number of $n$-square-tiled surfaces in $\H(2)$}.
+Here, $\H(2)$ denotes the set of (genus two) translation surfaces with only one conical singularity of cone angle $6 \pi$, that correspond to abelian differentials with only one zero of order \emph{two}.
+Our work is in some sense a toy analogue of the work by Hubert--Lelièvre~\cite{Hubert-Lelievre} on square-tiled surfaces in $\H(2)$, which is the best understood moduli space of abelian differentials in higher genus (c.f.~\cite{McMullen:classification-H2}).